 Following protests to the Council from residents of Adamsdown Square, who wanted grass, borders and walks, it was decided to change the original layout in favour of a more ornamental space.
 In June 1891 the Parks Committee agreed that paths would be formed in Adamsdown Gardens similar to the other open spaces.

 During the 1914-18 War some at least of the space was allocated to allotments, and remained so until the end of 1920.
+The Western Mail reported in July 1918 that "Adamsdown-square Gardens - a small, but picturesque little park in Cardiff - is now given up entirely to vegetable production.
+The potatoes, cabbages, peas, and leaks are looking well."

 The Parks Department Inventory of Parks Buildings and Equipment, compiled for insurance purposes in April 1938, included the following information for Adamsdown Gardens:

 During the 1939-45 a supplementary water supply for fire fighting purposes was placed in Adamsdown Gardens.
 The Parks Committee gave consent in November 1942 for the construction of a static water basin to hold 150,000 gallons.
+By May 1946 this had been removed: the Director of Parks reported to the Parks Committee that all emergency water supply basins had been removed and he had made a claim for restoration of the sites to their original condition.

 Sources of Information